The Old Texts - Part 1

 Chinese

 Text made up in an obscure language by the General Yu Xin (513 - 581) who estimated that "all the things are shown in this game in the most perfect proportions".
 In a letter accompanying the presentation of his poem to the throne, it appraises the emperor who managed to represent the order of the world in his game.
 On a square board, "carrying out in the south the tallies from Red river, carrying out in the north the tactics from Black mountain".
-The historian Banaschak opined that this text was composed in or shortly after 569.
+According to the German historian Banaschak, this text was composed in or shortly after 569.

 < 581